pulp/pulp_rpm/docs/tech-reference/types.rst

  Release of the erratum

 ``type``
  Type of erratum.
-Valid values include security, bugfix and enhancement erratum
+Valid values include "security", "bugfix" and "enhancement" erratum

 ``status``
  Status of the erratum.
 Example status: "final"